Codesai/website/_i18n/es/_posts/2022-04-08-listening-to-test-smells-1.md

 - [Decorator Pattern](https://en.wikipedia.org/wiki/Decorator_pattern)
 - [Singleton Pattern](https://en.wikipedia.org/wiki/Singleton_pattern)
 - [Guice Scopes](https://github.com/google/guice/wiki/Scopes)
-- Kent Beck hablando de cómo tratar singletons -> sale en Refactoring to Patterns en los refactorings relacionados con Singleton.
 - [Why Singletons Are Controversial](https://code.google.com/archive/p/google-singleton-detector/wikis/WhySingletonsAreControversial.wiki)
 - [Clean Code Talks - Global State and Singletons ](https://testing.googleblog.com/2008/11/clean-code-talks-global-state-and.html), [Miško Hevery](http://misko.hevery.com/about/)

 From The Clean Code Talks - "Global State and Singletons":

 08:30 All of your test flakiness will come from some form of uncontrolled global state.
 10:20 Singleton with capital ’S’.
 Refers to the design pattern where the Singleton has a private constructor and has a global instance variable.
 Lowercase ’s’ singleton means I only have a single instance of something because I only called the new operator once.
 11:44 Singleton pattern is bad because it introduces potentially infinite global variables.
 13:00 If global variables are bad… how can Singletons be good?
 (They can't & aren't good.)
 15:10 How do I assert that a method in my class calls another method on a singleton?
 You can’t.
 There’s no seams.
 Instead, you need to instantiate the class under test and the instantiation of its dependencies.
 18:54 Deceptive API.
 Singletons hide the details.
 There’s hidden dependencies.
 You can have unexpected side effects.
 25:00 Dependency injection orders code naturally.
 A class will explicitly declare its dependencies.
 And it enforces correct order of method calls/setup.
 29:10 Review: - Global state is the root of 90% of your testing problems - Global state can’t be controlled by tests - Singleton pattern is just global state Q&A 32:00 Q: Without a Singleton I have to pass a dependency all the way down a long chain and that seems excessive.
 Isn’t that bad?
 A: That’s a myth.
 Let’s say you have a database and you instantiate it all the way in your main method.
 Wouldn’t you have to then pass it all the way down?
 No you don’t.
-You need to change the way you structure you code.
+You need to change the way you structure your code.
 You probably mix object instantiation with business logic.
 Instead, you should have a factory that knows how to create and wire up all the dependencies.
 36:28 Q: Isn’t a ‘House’ factory inconvenient because then you have to pass thousands of things into the method?
 A: If House needs 1000 things then your house has a design problem because it has too many responsibilities.
 You need to decompose and re-structure your classes.